Tay-Day/temporal-calhacks-demo/README.md

 # Conversion CalHacks Demo - EternalGameOfLife

-This is a tutorial for using temporals signal system to implement the splatter functionality in the
+This is a tutorial for using temporals signal system to coordinate an event driven UI in a durable long lived game of life.

+The game of life is composed of some very simple, deterministic rules
+1. Any live cell with fewer than two live neighbours dies, as if by underpopulation.
+2. Any live cell with two or three live neighbours lives on to the next generation.
+3. Any live cell with more than three live neighbours dies, as if by overpopulation.
+4. Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

 ## Requirements